vikyboss/BF/README.md

 # BF
-An implementation of Brainf*** esoteric programming language.
+An implementation of an esoteric programming language called Brainf***.